 The proposal involved the taking over of the Commission’s existing five AEC buses, and the provision of others on a temporary basis, until twelve new buses could be provided.
 All terms of the tender were not known publicly at first.
 Soon it leaked out that Mrs Barton had severed connection with the proposal on being informed that Mr Holmes’ own investment was to consist of 5,000 pounds in shares, to be paid to him by the Company for his rights, title and interest in the contract, and that no Sydney motor house was backing the proposal financially.

-Mr Holmes then acquired four Dean truck chassis and 2 White bus Chassis and ordered new bus bodies be built thereon by Smith and Caddington, Sydney.
+Mr Holmes then acquired four Bean truck chassis and 2 White bus Chassis and ordered new bus bodies be built thereon by Smith and Waddington, Sydney.
 He also stated that he was negotiating to buy the Queanbeyan route for his Canberra Bus and Cab Co Ltd but willingness to sell was denied by Mrs Barton at a hearing of a Joint Committee of Public Accounts enquiry into transport (not necessarily bus) costs.

 The Monday morning arrived, with no sign of Mr Holmes securing better terms from the FCC so the Commission canceled the contract, deciding on 6 December 1927 to proceed on the assumption that it would be running the bus service indefinitely.
 Tenders were immediately called, closing 19 December 1927 for the supply of four small 17 passenger units, of the “pay as you enter” type, with a condition that early delivery was important.